markround/tiller/README.md

 	# in replica set configuration, specify the name of the replica set
 	replSet = stage

-Or, if no environment is specified (using the default 'production' environment'):
+Or, if the production environment is specified :

 	# in replica set configuration, specify the name of the replica set
 	replSet = production